 - Place cucumber slices and water in a blender and process until smooth.
 Place a bowl under a cheese cloth- or paper towel-lined fine-mesh sieve and pour the cucumber puree into the sieve.
 You will use the juice that drips into the bowl.
 Alternatively, you can use a juicer.

 - In a cocktail shaker, add the cucumber juice, gin, lavender simple syrup, egg white and lemon juice.
 Shake for 30 seconds.
-Add ice and shake vigorously for at least a minute to ensure the egg white gets plenty frothy.
+Add a handful of ice and shake vigorously until you no longer hear the ice clink against the cocktail shaker.

 - In a pinch, you can let the lavender steep for less than 30 minutes, but you'll get a strong lavender flavor if you give it more time.